M. S. Gopalakrishnan: Life and career

 Gopalakrishnan was born in Mylapore, Chennai, India, and was taught violin by his father, Parur Sundaram Iyer, who was well versed in both Carnatic and Hindustani systems of Indian classical music.
 He learned both systems from his father, with whom he gave his first performance when he was 8 years old.
 He also drew great inspiration from the legendary violinist Sri Dwaram Venkataswamy Naidu.

-He has played the violin for over fifty years as a soloist and accompanist, having accompanied Omkarnath Thakur and D. V. Paluskar, and has toured Australia, the US, the UK, the Netherlands, South Africa, Malaysia, and Hong Kong.
+He played the violin for over fifty years as a soloist and accompanist, having accompanied Omkarnath Thakur and D. V. Paluskar, and toured Australia, the US, the UK, the Netherlands, South Africa, Malaysia, and Hong Kong.

 His daughter, Dr M. Narmadha, is also a violinist.
 His elder brother M. S. Anantharaman (1924-2018) was a well-known violinist.
-The family's violin playing style, known as Parur Bani, is being kept alive by the third generation, by children of Anantaraman and MSG himself.
+The family's violin playing style, known as ‘Parur bani’, is being kept alive by the third generation, the children of Anantharaman and of MSG.